-Since its founding in 1987, Greater Albuquerque Habitat for Humanity (GAHH) has built 183 homes in nine different communities throughout Albuquerque.
+Since its founding in 1987, Greater Albuquerque Habitat for Humanity (GAHH) has built affordable housing in nine different communities throughout Albuquerque.
 Our mission is much bigger than building homes.
 We believe that everyone deserves a decent and affordable place to call home.
-We build community by giving deserving families an opportunity to purchase a home so they can stand on their own, find stability and build a safe and secure foundation for their family’s future.
+We build community by giving low-income families an opportunity to purchase a home so they can stand on their own, find stability and build a safe and secure foundation for their family’s future.

 Strong, stable homes help build strong, stable communities.
 A decent place to live removes barriers to success that might have been a part of a family’s life for generations.
 In fact, compared to children of renters, children of homeowners are 116% more likely to graduate from college and 25% more likely to graduate from high school.
 Further, children of homeowners are 59% more likely to become homeowners themselves (Cincinnati Office of Neighborhood Reinvestment Corporation, 2003).